-Income Arizona law does not tax includes the following.
+Income Arizona law does not tax includes the following:

-- Interest from U.S. Government obligations - Social security retirement benefits received under Title II of the Social Security Act - Benefits received under the Railroad Retirement Act - Active duty military pay - Pay received for active service as a reservist or a National Guard member
+- interest from U.S. Government obligations, - social security retirement benefits received under Title II of the Social Security Act, - benefits received under the Railroad Retirement Act, or - pay received for service as a member of the Reserves, National Guard or the U.S. Armed Forces